ctogs/cylonplus/README.md

 ## Installation instructions UVA Rivanna cluster

 We assume that you are able to ssh into rivanna instead of using the ondemand system.
 This is easily done by following instructions given on <https://infomall.org>.
-Make sure to modify your .ssh/config file and add the host rivanna.
+Make sure to modify your .ssh/config file and add the host rivanna according to <https://infomall.org/uva/docs/tutorial/rivanna/>.

 If you use Windows we recommand not to use putty but use gitbash as it mimics a bash environment that is typical also for Linux systems and thus we only have to maintaine one documentation.

 ### Login to cluster